PGCE - Secondary - English

 You can get help with the costs of teacher training.
 A student finance package will include a Tuition Fee Loan and a Maintenance Loan.
 You may also be eligible for extra help if you have children or are disabled.
-Most course are also eligible for a tax-free bursary or scholarship depending on your subject, degree classification or highest academic qualification.
+Most courses are also eligible for a tax-free bursary or scholarship depending on your subject, degree classification or highest academic qualification.

 Financial incentives for those who train in 2017/18: Up to £15000 available to train to teach English.

 Every course has day-to-day costs for essential books, stationery, printing and photocopying.

 Travel costs for placements vary depending on the location of schools and your mode of transport, sometimes these may be reclaimed depending on your individual circumstances.